randyzhong/OS-X-Dell-XPS420-Clover/README.md

 # OS-X-Dell-XPS420-Clover
-Files needed for installing Mac OSX on Dell XPS 420
+Files needed for installing Mac OSX on Dell XPS 420, which is a 10 years old tower box.
+I have replaced the GFX with a AMD Radeon™ HD 6450 to support OSX.

 ## Hardware Spec
 - BIOS: Dell XPS 420 System BIOS, A07